wp-plugins/adobe-xmp-for-wp/readme.txt

 Tested up to: 3.9.1
 Stable tag: 1.2

-Access Adobe XMP / IPTC information from Media Library and NextGEN Gallery images using a Shortcode or PHP Class
+Access Adobe XMP / IPTC information from Media Library and NextGEN Gallery images using a Shortcode or PHP Class.

 == Description ==